department-of-veterans-affairs/vets-api-clients/README.md

 - The [Veteran Confirmation](https://developer.va.gov/explore/verification/docs/veteran_confirmation) endpoint allows third-parties to request confirmation from the VA of an individual's Veteran status after receiving authorization to do so using an Open ID Connect flow.

+## Learn More

-## Further Assistance
+### Further Assistance
 If you have any questions or need further assistance, please visit our [support page](https://developer.va.gov/support), where you can contact us and peruse the FAQ.
 You will receive a human reply within 24 hours.
 Additionally, you may open a comment or support request [inside this repo](https://github.com/department-of-veterans-affairs/vets-api-clients/issues/new/choose).

-## Incident and Outage Awareness (Statuspage)
+### Incident and Outage Awareness (Statuspage)
 Please visit and subscribe to alerts from the [VA Lighthouse Statuspage](https://valighthouse.statuspage.io/) for up-to-the minute reports on API and gateway functionality.
-Currently monitoring the dev environment only, with production coming soon.
+VA currently offers real-time information for our development environments.
+We are still working on plans to monitor production and staging environments.

+### Lighthouse Newletter Updates (GovDelivery)
+Subscribe to the [VA Lighthouse newsletter](https://public.govdelivery.com/accounts/USVAOIT/subscriber/new?topic_id=USVAOIT_20) to receive regular program updates.